 What is Mint’s phone selection like?

 Should you wish to purchase a phone from Mint you’ll find a range of devices from all of the familiar brands.
-The current crop of handsets is a rather mixed bag, but there are top-tier models like the Google Pixel 4 XL, iPhone 11, and Samsung Galaxy Note 10.
+The current crop of handsets is a rather mixed bag, but there are top-tier models like the OnePlus 8 Pro, iPhone 11 Pro Max, and Samsung Galaxy Z Flip.

 The phones are priced outright as well as monthly, with financing done through Affirm.
 Moreover, there are certified pre-owned models and reconditioned handsets, too.